maplibre/swiftui-dsl/README.md

                 .product(name: "MapLibreSwiftUI", package: "maplibre-swiftui-dsl-playground"),
 ```

-Check out the [previews at the bottom of the map view](Sources/MapLibreSwiftUI/MapView.swift) for
+Check out the [Examples](Sources/Examples) for full usage examples in the form of
-usage examples.
+SwiftUI previews.

-## Architecture
+## Structure

 This package is structured into a few targets. `InternalUtils` is pretty much what it says. `MapLibreSwiftDSL` and
 `MapLibreSwiftUI` are published products, and make up the bulk of the project.
+Finally, `Examples` is a collection of
+SwiftUI previews.

 The DSL provides a more Swift-y layer on top of the lower level MapLibre APIs, and features a number of
 result builders which enable more modern expressive APIs.

 The SwiftUI layer publishes a SwiftUI view with the end goal of being a universal view that can be adapted to a wide
 variety of use cases, much like MapKit's SwiftUI views.

+The `Examples` should serve as a rough indication of development progress.
+While much of the code in the UI layer
+isn't formally tested, this acts as our test, and for all intents and purposes, we're following a practical variant of
+TDD as we build out functionality.

 ## How can you help?